Welcome!

 - How much do you charge?

-- How long is the session?
+- How long is a session?

 - How do you work with clients to help them heal?